- Age Groups: Ages as of 31st Dec 2019

-- Targetary & Range Distance: 49.5 mm knockdown targets, shot at a distance of 10m will be predominantly used throughout the National Series qualifying events, including the National Final.
+- Targetary & Range Distance: 49.5mm knockdown targets, shot at a distance of 10m will be used throughout the National Series qualifying events, including the National Final.

 - Shooting Position: Standing shooting position for all categories.
 Competition Air Rifles will be left at the firing point at all time during each race.
 Competitors will be assigned a firing point where they will carry out each shooting session of their race.

-- Rifle Equipment: Air Rifle equipment can be supplied by the organiser and will be Air Arms MPR.
-An athlete may use their own air rifle as long as it is an Air Arms make and complies with ISSF Target Sprint Rule 6.3 (6.3.
-Air Rifles: Maximum weight – 5.5 kg., Trigger pull – unlimited, Adjustable aperture, non-optical rear sight, Non-optical front sight with interchangeable inserts, Pneumatic, CO2 or compressed air, Repeater or magazine rifles are permitted, but they must be used as single loaders with 500g trigger pull, Dimensions – must comply with dimensions outlined in the current ISSF Target Sprint Rules).
+- Rifle Equipment: Air Rifle equipment can be supplied by the organiser and will be Air Arms make.
+An athlete may use their own air rifle as long as it is an Air Arms make and complies with ISSF Target Sprint Rule 6 but they must be used as single loaders with 500g trigger pull.
+Dimensions – must comply with dimensions outlined in the current ISSF Target Sprint Rules.

-- Pellets: .177 flathead Air Pellets can be supplied by the organiser, or supplied by the athlete.
+- Pellets: Only .177 flathead Air Pellets to be used and can be supplied by the organiser, or by the athlete.